 A Brave New (Online) World

-In an ever changing digital landscape a person’s ability to learn, believe, and spread both mis and disinformation is becoming more common.
+In an ever-changing digital landscape a person’s ability to learn, believe, and spread both mis and disinformation is becoming more common.
 With the rise in foreign disinformation campaigns, artificial intelligence, along with the expansion of social media, information is harder to verify.
 Through this learning article, OMSI, in tandem with other online resources, can help you beat out the noise and find the truth.

 Understanding the Media Landscape

-With the rapid advancement and accessibility of artificial intelligence (AI) tools, disinformation, information that is intentionally designed to deceive the reader, and misinformation, information that false or inaccurate, has spread farther and faster than ever.
+With the rapid advancement and accessibility of artificial intelligence (AI) tools, disinformation, information that is intentionally designed to deceive the reader, and misinformation, information that is false or inaccurate, has spread farther and faster than ever.
 For these reasons it is extremely important to understand, detect, and analyze the information we consume.
 Processes such as Civic Online Reasoning (COR) can help us.

 Deciphering the Truth